Ephesians 4

 27Neither give place to the devil.

 "Neither give place to the devil."
-Unresolved anger is a foothold for the enemy.
-Not because anger itself is demonic, but because unchecked anger leads to bitterness, and bitterness opens the door to all manner of sin.
+Unresolved anger is a foothold for the enemy: unchecked anger leads to bitterness, and bitterness opens the door to all manner of sin.

 28Let him that stole steal no more: but rather let him labour, working with his hands the thing which is good, that he may have to give to him that needeth.

 Paul moves from truth-telling and anger to concrete action.
 If someone has stolen, let them steal no more.
 Instead, "let him labour, working with his hands the thing which is good."
 Work is redeemed.
-The thief becomes a worker.
-And not just a self-sustainer, but a giver - "that he may have to give to him that needeth."
+The thief becomes a worker and a giver - "that he may have to give to him that needeth."
 The body cares for its own.

 29Let no corrupt communication proceed out of your mouth, but that which is good to the use of edifying, that it may minister grace unto the hearers.

 "Let no corrupt communication proceed out of your mouth, but that which is good to the use of edifying, that it may minister grace unto the hearers."
 Speech is a tool.
 It builds up or tears down.
-Grace-filled speech - words that edify, that strengthen, that minister blessing - is your calling.
-Not flattery.
-Not false niceness.
-But truth spoken in love, words that build the hearer up.
+Grace-filled speech - words that edify, that strengthen, that minister blessing - is your calling: truth spoken in love, words that build the hearer up.

 Ephesians 4:30-32Grieve Not the Holy Spirit; Forgive as God Has Forgiven You